Sylvexia/personal_research/10-29 Personal Research.md

 	- Why `tensor<2x2xf32>`, `tensor<2xf32>` can add up?
 		- [broadcast](https://openxla.org/xla/broadcasting)allows it.
 		- `[[1, 2, 3], [4, 5, 6]] + [1, 2, 3] = [[2, 4, 6], [5, 7, 9]]`
-	- Lower the `xla_hlo` dialect to LLVM quant dialect, use add for example.
+	- Lower the `xla_hlo` dialect to MLIR quant dialect, use add for example.
 	- Insert `qcast` and `dcast` to function as a quantize abstraction.
 - If the newly added quant lowering support chip in, it can expand `qcast` and `dcast`, further lower to `quant.scast` for more handling.
 - Other Reference